Lambda Pi Eta

 The Public Relations Student Society of America (PRSSA) is the foremost organization for students interested in public relations and communications.
 We seek to advance the public relations profession by nurturing generations of future professionals; we advocate rigorous academic standards and the highest ethical principles and diversity in the profession.

 Members enjoy local and national opportunities to connect with industry professionals while enhancing their knowledge of public relations outside the classroom.
-For more information about the PRSSA, contact PRSSA President Samantha Watson or adviser Fatima Shousher-Simon.
+For more information about the PRSSA, contact PRSSA President Cassie DeYoung or adviser Fatima Shousher-Simon.
 The chapter also has a website, and a presence on Facebook and Twitter.

 PRSSA is made up of more than 11,000 students and advisers organized into 300 plus Chapters in the United States and one in Argentina.
 Headquartered in New York City and led by a National Committee of PRSSA and PRSA members, PRSSA has a rich history of support from our parent organization, the Public Relations Society of America (PRSA).
 PRSA offers professional development and networking opportunities as a community of more than 21,000 public relations and communications professionals worldwide - from recent college graduates to leaders of the world's largest multinational firms - connecting you to members in sports and entertainment, government, and investor relations.